-Swamp Bluet, Africallagma glaucum, Genus Africallagma, Family Coenagrionidae, is small, blue and black coloured with blue markings at the end of abdomen, (S8 and S 9, and blue eyes with black cap that coincides with black band on top of the head.
+Swamp Bluet, Africallagma glaucum, Genus Africallagma, Family Coenagrionidae, is small, blue and black coloured with blue markings at the end of abdomen, (S8 and S 9).
+The eyes are blue with black cap that merge with black band on top of the head.

 Key identification features:

 - Face and labrum is bright blue.
 Postclypeus is black.

 - On top of the head is a black transverse band that that merge with the black cap on top of the blue eyes.
 The blue linear postocular spots are linked by a thin blue line across the back of the head.

 - Thorax is blue.
 The middorsal stripes of the synthorax are black with broad light blue antihumeral stripes.
 The black humeral stripes are thin and well defined.
 Sides of the synthorax are light blue.
 (Sometimes the blue is very light and brownish).

 - Wings are clear.
 Pterostigmas are dark grey to black with fine pale border.